Neo23x0/yarGen/README.md

 Rule Output:
   -o output_rule_file  Output rule file
   -a author            Author Name
-  -r ref               Reference
-  -l lic               License
+  -r ref               Reference (can be string or text file) -l lic               License
-  -p prefix            Prefix for the rule description -b identifier        Identifier in the the rule set description --score              Show the string scores as comments in the rules --nosimple           Skip simple rule creation for files included in super
+  -p prefix            Prefix for the rule description -b identifier        Text file from which the identifier is read (default:
+                       last folder name in the full path, e.g. "myRAT" if -m points to /mnt/mal/myRAT) --score              Show the string scores as comments in the rules --nosimple           Skip simple rule creation for files included in super rules
-                       rules